About Me

 You could describe me as a wounded healer.

-I came to be a compassion-focused health and life coach via a "long and winding" road.
+I came to be a Compassion Coach via a "long and winding" road.

 My first career was in academia, teaching and studying history, gender studies, and policy at the University of Pennsylvania and then Temple University here in Philadelphia.